heliumiotgrants/helium-iot-grants/applications/moken-iot-explorer.md

 ---

 ## Proposed Solution
-1. **Development Hours**: Dedicate ~15 hours/week of developer time for one year (total 780 hours) to incorporate new features, respond to user feedback, build stable APIs, and perform ongoing maintenance.
+1. **Development Hours**: Dedicate ~15 hours/week of developer time for one year (total 780 hours) to incorporate new features, respond to user feedback, and perform ongoing maintenance.
 2. **Infrastructure and Server Costs**: Allocate part of the funding toward high-performance hosting to ensure fast response times, especially for map visualizations and real-time data retrieval.
 3. **Implementation of Key Features**
    - **User Experience Enhancements**: Bookmarked links, improved layout, coverage filters, distance/witness calculators, and new ways to compare hotspots.